CybersecurityProtecting Personal Data: 10 Golden Tips for Your Privacy in 2026

 If you want a deeper understanding of the digital threats we face, I recommend reading the Cybersecurity Fundamentals article first, then returning to these practical tips.

 Weak passwords remain the number one cause of account breaches.
-A password like 123456 or password can be guessed in less than one second using brute force tools.
+A password like 123456 or password can be guessed in less than one second using brute force tools — and reusing the same password across accounts turns a single breach into a catastrophic domino effect.

 Golden rules for a strong password: